Vajrasana is closed until at least April 20th

-A retreat is a chance to get away from the noise and complexity of modern life in order to deepen your experience of yourself and of the world around you.
+A Buddhist retreat is a chance to get away from the noise and complexity of modern life in order to live communally and deepen your experience of yourself and of the world around you.

 What happens on a Buddhist retreat?

-There will be periods of meditation, talks on aspects of Buddhism, as well as Buddhist rituals.
-There will be small groups led by a team member in which you can share your experience of the retreat.
-On longer retreats, as the retreat progresses there will be more meditation sessions and periods of silence to allow for more reflection building up to a few days of silence.
+There will be periods of meditation, talks on aspects of Buddhism and Buddhist rituals.
+There will also be small discussion groups led by a team member in which you can share your experience of the retreat.
+There may be some periods of silence (on intensive meditation retreats these could last for several days).

 8.45am Breakfast (followed by free time)